 Edward R. Batten, Sr. has served effectively on the Fairfax County Park Authority Board since January, 2003 as the Lee District representative.

 Since becoming a member of the Park Board, Batten has been the liaison to the Fairfax County Park Foundation.
-He serves as chairman of the Park Services Committee.
-Batten serves as vice chair of the Diversity and Succession Committee and chairman of the Nominating Committee.
-He is a member of the Administration, Management and Budget Committee and Resource Management committees.
+He serves as chairman of the Diversity and Succession Committee, as well as the Park Operations Committee and as vice chairman of the Park Services Committee.
+He is a member of the Park Authority Board Awards Committee and the Resource Management Committee.

 Batten served in the United States Air Force, having earned the rank of captain during his eight year tenure.
 His service included three tours in Vietnam during which he served as a training officer and also as an instructor-navigator.
 He received several commendations.
 Batten received a Bachelor of Arts degree in Political Science from Howard University in Washington D.C. in 1962 and was also honored as an Air Force ROTC Distinguished Military Graduate.